My body, my story

 Always sexy.
 I feel beautiful, and that definitely gives me more confidence.
 But also comfortable, free to move.

-For me, the girl who wears NOO is this fascinating but never unattainable girl.
-A fun, confident, and uninhibited friend!
-I love this sexy side that never falls into vulgarity.
+For me, the girl who wears NOO is that fascinating yet never unattainable girl.
+A confident, fun, and self-assured friend!
+I love that sexy side that never crosses the line into vulgarity.
 The colors, often classic, enhance the daring cuts, slits, and necklines.
-It's this perfect balance between power and lightness, seduction and simplicity.
+It's that perfect balance between power and lightness, seduction and simplicity.

 The High Black bodysuit.